Is your phone Daydream-ready? Probably not.

 Huawei Mate 9 Pro + Porsche Design Mate 9 — Huawei announced during CES that the more premium of its two Mate 9 flagships, the Pro (and $1500 kin, Porsche Design Mate 9) would support Daydream in a future update.
 With Huawei's own HiSilicon Kirin 960 processor and 6GB of RAM, there is plenty inside to power the 2560x1440 pixel display.

-ZTE Axon 7 — The ZTE Axon 7 was technically the first phone to claim Daydream support, but because we didn't know when it would get Nougat, we didn't know when it would get Daydream.
-Now that ZTE claims Nougat isn't far off, the Axon 7 can officially be added back to this list.
+ZTE Axon 7 — The ZTE Axon 7 was technically the first phone to claim Daydream support, but it took until early February 2017 for the phone to actually get updated to Nougat, and receive Daydream compatibility in the process.
 Like the Moto Z, the Axon 7 runs the slightly older and slower Snapdragon 820, but that should be plenty of power for most VR experiences.

 What about the Nexus 6P?